-Response - The new building relates to building form and material application.
+Response - The new building relates to building form and materials.
 Windows are rectangular but are contemporary along the front (south) elevation.
 Building form relates to the landmark in footprint, roof form, and roof pitch.
 Wood is proposed as the primary material to relate to the landmark.
 The style and application of wood siding recalls historic woodsheds along Aspen's alleys and is similar to the some of the historic wood found within the walls of the 1020 landmark.
 Durability and low maintenance are a primary consideration in the selection of weathered wood and galvanized metal on the rear building.
+The material palette will be finalized as part of the Final Design application for HPC to consider.